What is electronic billing and payment?

 - As an authorized payer, you may choose to pay the balance due in the student's

-- University account with a MasterCard, Diners Club DISCOVER, or American
+- University account with a MasterCard, Visa, Diners Club DISCOVER, or American

-- Express credit card (VISA is not a participant).
-If you choose the credit card option, you will be assessed a non-refundable convenience fee by our vendor of 2.75 percent based on the payment amount.
-The University will not accept credit card payments through the mail, in person, or over the phone.
-The conveniencefee is non-refundable.
+- If you choose the credit card option, you will be assessed a non-refundable convenience fee by our vendor of 2.75 percent for domestic cards or 4.25 percent for international cards based on the payment amount.
+Lynn will not accept credit card payments through the mail, in person, or over the phone.
+The convenience fee is non-refundable.

 - You can also print a copy of the bill and mail a payment (check, money order, traveler's check or cashier's check made payable to Lynn University to: